Spicy sausage skillet dinner is both pleasing to the taste buds and the eyes! Color, texture, and spices all in one pan.

 - Freeze for longer storage.

-Here is another popular skillet dinner idea that might come in handy on a busy weeknight is Skillet Burgers also known as sloppy Joes.
+Another popular skillet dinner idea that might be useful on a busy weeknight is Skillet Burgers, also known as Sloppy Joes.

 Spicy Sausage Skillet Dinner

-- 1 package Italian sausage about 19 oz, check the label for allergy ingredients.
+- 1 package Italian sausage ~ about 19 oz, check the label for allergy ingredients.
 Plant-based sausage for vegan.

 - 1 lb Penne Pasta Gluten-free if needed

 - 1 yellow pepper sliced

 - 1 red onion sliced ~omit for Low FODMAP or tops of green onions